 The first step to obtain the basic equations satisfied by the affine model is to recover the tensor virial equation.
 For this, we take the tensor product of the preceding hydrodynamics equation with the position vector and then integrate over the volume of the star $V$ as

 By introducing the following integral quantities we obtain the tensor virial equation~\cite{1954PhRv...96.1686P} where $\delta_{ik}$ is the Kronecker delta.

 In the spherical reference state, we have where As we apply the linear transformation $q_{ia}$, the mass of an infinitesimal material element is conserved, and hence, we have the relation $\hat\rho(\hat r)d^3\hat r=\rho(r)d^3 r$.
-We then obtain for the integral quantities
+We then obtain the following relations for the integral quantities:

 and thus,